The most common pushchair faults, you should know about as a new mum

-One of my pushchairs had its hood coming off after a while.
-At some point, I had to yank it off and go without it.
-When buying a pushchair, go for one that has the hood, firmly secured on the frame which means, you wouldn’t have to worry about a hood that pops out all the time.
+When buying a pushchair, go for one that has the hood firmly secured to the frame.
+This way, you wouldn’t have to worry about a hood that pops out all the time.

 This is the structural framework of the pushchair, which implies that if it’s faulty, everything else is going to be bad.

 If the chassis is damaged, the whole framework of the pushchair will be misaligned, making it difficult to attach or detach your car seat, carry cot or prams to it.